Sairyss/domain-driven-hexagon/README.md

 ## Domain Errors

+Application's core and domain layers shouldn't throw HTTP exceptions or statuses since it shouldn't know in what context it is used, since it can be used by anything: HTTP controller, Microservice event handler, Command Line Interface etc. A better approach is to create custom error classes with appropriate error codes.

 Exceptions are for exceptional situations.
-Complex domains usually have a lot of errors that are not exceptional, but a part of a business logic (like seat already booked, choose another one).
+Complex domains usually have a lot of errors that are not exceptional, but a part of a business logic (like "seat already booked, choose another one").
 Those errors may need special handling.
 In those cases returning explicit error types can be a better approach than throwing.

 Returning an error instead of throwing explicitly shows a type of each exception that a method can return so you can handle it accordingly.
 It can make an error handling and tracing easier.